 ?>

-In the PHP float, you can use the same, but here it depends on the float value like in the integer numbers.
+In PHP float,, you can use the same approach, but here it depends on the float value, similar to the way it operates with integer numbers.

 <?php